-"The big thing about the grower's council is that we're interested in making sure our farmers get a Attendees of the National Black Growers Council (NBGC) Model Farm Field Day take a tour of James Farms in Montezuma, Georgia.
+"The big thing about the grower's council is that we're interested in making sure our farmers get a chance to see new technologies and innovations in agriculture," he said.

+Attendees of the National Black Growers Council (NBGC) Model Farm Field Day take a tour of James Farms in Montezuma, Georgia.